 The project to mount 3inch 20 cwt guns on a Churchill tank chassis failed to result in any AFVs in service.
 The official history of British Armour notes that this gun would have “proved a powerful and effective tank destroyer” but the Royal Armoured Corps and Royal Artillery could not agree who should operate the weapon.
 Fifty heavily armoured self-propelled guns might have made a big difference in mid-1942 in North Africa.

-….. things had not gone altogether as planned.
+“1.
+The aerial bombardment and Naval Gun Fire failed to reduce the German fortifications and failed to neutralise enemy artillery and machine gun fire.
+2. A German Infantry Division thought to have been in reserve around St Lo had moved up the beach defenses on a “maneuver” and added materially to the opposition. ….. things had not gone altogether as planned.
 Items 1 and 2 were chiefly responsible and particularly 1…..Those bluffs were captured and those exits opened solely through the plain undaunted heroism of the infantry the 1st and 29th Divisions and their attached engineer teams”[i]

 This is an extract from the report by Colonel E G Paules the Engineer member of the War Department Observers Board after visiting Omaha Beach on D +6.
 Many would agree with Colonel Paules’ verdict, especially the heroism and initiative of the infantry and engineers.
 The same sentiments can be found in the official history.
 The failure of the aerial and naval bombardment to neutralise defences of Omaha Beach remains controversial.
 But a re-examination of critical data about D Day reveals a different interpretation of what happened on Omaha Beach on D Day.